-Accounts receivable are recorded net of an allowance for credit losses and have payment terms of 60 days.
+Accounts ~~receivable~~ receivables are recorded net of an allowance for credit losses and have payment terms of 30 days.
 Our policy for determining the allowance is based on factors that affect collectability, including: (a) historical trends of write-offs, recoveries, and credit losses; (b) the credit quality of our customers; and (c) projected economic and market conditions.
-As of September 30, 2023, our allowance was \$79 and was recorded net in trade receivables.
-While we believe that our allowance for credit losses is adequate and represents our best estimate as of September 30, 2023, we continue to closely monitor customer liquidity and industry and economic conditions, which may result in changes to these estimates.
+As of September 30, 2023, For the three months ended March 31, 2024 and 2023, our allowance was \$79 allowances were \$85 and was \$47, respectively, and were recorded net in trade receivables.
+While we believe that our allowance for credit losses is adequate and represents our best estimate as of September 30, 2023 March 31, 2024, we continue to closely monitor customer liquidity and industry and economic conditions, which may result in changes to these estimates.